 - Use plenty of facial expressions while interacting and playing with your child both when home and outside.
 Let your expressions be clear in the message that you are trying to convey, so he knows exactly how to map each expression to each emotion.
 This also applies to spontaneous events and things that catch you off guard and your untended, instinctive reaction.

-- Your behavior around others and social situations also have a significant influence over what your child learns from it.
+- Your behaviour around others and social situations also have a significant influence on what your child learns from it.
 If your tone of voice and body language doesn’t sync, it could confuse the child.
-For example, if you speak to a neighbor or another person with a smile and immediately change your expression after they leave or show annoyance, your child will instantly pick on the ambiguity and get confused.
+For example, if you speak to a neighbour or another person with a smile and immediately change your expression after they leave or show annoyance, your child will instantly pick on the ambiguity and get confused.

-- Social referencing is very useful in building healthy eating habits in your child by showing which foods are healthy and which should be had in moderation.
-It can also be used in situations where he could be about to take a risk which is sure to end badly.
+- Social referencing is very useful in building healthy eating habits in children.
+You can let your child know which foods are healthy and which should be consumed in moderation all through your expressions.

 - Your reactions towards people, events and situations will imprint strongly on your child.
 Therefore practice being mindful and calm even under pressure and try not to lose it hysterically.
 On the other hand, it’s also important to teach him that feeling hurt and crying and expressing sadness is also an important thing.

 When Is Social Referencing Useful and When Is It Not?